PAN Card – What is PAN?, Eligibility, Types, Download Pan, Uses

 - Registration of Businesses

 An entity such as a company, a firm, a HUF, etc. cannot register their businesses without a PAN card.

 Eligibility to apply for a PAN Card

-PAN card can be applied by individual, HUFs, companies, institutions, NRIs and anyoner who is liable to pay taxes in India.
+PAN cards can be applied by individuals, HUFs, companies, institutions, NRIs and anyone who is liable to pay taxes in India.

 - HUF-Hindu undivided family